Newark, New Jersey: Film

 The New Jersey Motion Picture and Television Commission is headquartered in the Newark.
 In 2011, the city created the Newark Office of Film and Television in order to promote the making of media productions.

 There have been several film and TV productions depicting life in Newark.
 Life of Crime was originally produced in 1988 and was followed by a 1998 sequel.
 New Jersey Drive is a 1995 film about the city when it was considered the "car theft capital of the world".
 Street Fight is an Academy Award-nominated documentary film which covered the 2002 mayoral election between incumbent Sharpe James and challenger Cory Booker.
 In 2009, the Sundance Channel aired Brick City, a five-part television documentary about Newark, focusing on the community's attempt to become a better and safer place to live, against a history of nearly a half century of violence, poverty and official corruption.
 The second season premiered January 30, 2011.
 Revolution '67 is a documentary which examines the causes and events of the 1967 Newark riots.
 The Once and Future Newark (2006) is a documentary travelogue about places of cultural, social and historical significance by Rutgers History Professor Clement Price.
 The HBO television series The Sopranos filmed many of its scenes in Newark.
 The Many Saints of Newark is a Sopranos prequel by David Chase set in the late 1960s and early 1970s.
 Heart of Stone (2009) reflects on white flight in the heavily Jewish Weequahic section and Weequahic High School.
 Rob Peace (2024), a film adaptation of The Short and Tragic Life of Robert Peace, was filmed many scenes on location in Newark and East Orange, including at St. Benedict's Prep in Newark's Central Ward.

 Numerous movies, television programs, and music videos have been shot in Newark, its period architecture and its streetscape seen as an ideal "urban setting".
 In 2012 the city hosted the seventh season of the reality show competition America's Got Talent.

 Among the films shot in Newark are Bloodhounds of Broadway (1989), Joker (depicting the abandoned movie palace known as the Newark Paramount Theatre), Cat Person, and the 2022 horror movie, Smile, with several locations, including Murphy Varnish Lofts and Rutgers Medical School.
 The movie The Perfect Find also had scenes filmed in Newark as did the movie, The Greatest Beer Run Ever.
 Scenes for the movie Bros were filmed throughout the city in 2021, including at the Newark Museum, exterior of the which are shown as the LGBT museum.

 Studios

 In 2009, the Ironbound Film & Television Studios, the only "stay and shoot" facility in the metro area opened, its first production being Bar Karma.

-In 2022, the city announced that a major new film and television production studio overlooking Weequahic Park and Weequahic Golf Course, to be called Lionsgate Newark Studios, would open in 2024 on the 15-acre former Seth Boyden housing projects site in the Dayton section of the city.
+In 2022, the city announced that a major new film and television production studio overlooking Weequahic Park and Weequahic Golf Course, to be called Lionsgate Newark Studios, would open in 2024 on the 15 acre site of the Seth Boyden housing projects in the Dayton section of the city.